JeffreyRodriguez/Liberator12k/Printing.md

 <!-- NEW PAGE -->
 ## Printing Guidelines
-Everything here should be taken as the default unless otherwise stated.
+Unless otherwise stated, every print will use these settings.
-Most parts are good with a thick shell.
+Most parts are good with a thick shell and low infill.

 If a part needs to be printed solid, the build guide will have a note for you.
 Increase your infill to 100% for these parts.